loresmt/loresmt-2021/README.md

 Please see the [LICENSE](https://github.com/loresmt/loresmt-2021/blob/main/LICENSE) file.

 # Acknowledgments
-We would like to thanks [CARDAMOM-Comparative Deep Models of Language for Minority and Historical Languages](http://www.cardamom-project.org/) (funded by the Irish Research Council under the Consolidator Laureate Award scheme (grant number IRCLA/2017/129)) and [Panlingua Language Processing LLP](http://panlingua.co.in/) to provide English-Irish and English-Marathi parallel and monolingual COVID data.
+We would like to thank [Cardamom-Comparative Deep Models of Language for Minority and Historical Languages](http://www.cardamom-project.org/) (funded by the Irish Research Council under the Consolidator Laureate Award scheme (grant number IRCLA/2017/129)) and [Panlingua Language Processing LLP](http://panlingua.co.in/) for providing English-Irish and English-Marathi parallel and monolingual COVID data.

 ## References
 TBD